jackdoe/berserk/README.txt

 there is no docker, no cloud, no replication, no nothing

-using 1 machine with attached volume on digital ocean:
+using 1 machine with attached volume on digital ocean (maybe will move it to hetzner)

 /etc/security/limits.conf: